BSc (Hons) Sport Psychology

 This module aims to critically extend your understanding and deployment of the research process through the production of a piece of independent research.

-The module aims to develop your ability to plan, prepare, initiate and reflect upon effective applied sport psychology practice with a client.
-The module will address topics such as legal requirements, health and safety, reflective practice, safeguarding, working in effective teams and requisite skills for applied sport psychology practice.
+The module prepares you for your placement activity in semester 2.
+The module aims to develop your ability to plan, prepare, initiate and reflect upon effective applied sport and exercise psychology practice with a client or service.
+The module will address topics such as legal requirements of placement/practice, personal conduct, working in effective project teams and some requisite skills for applied sport and exercise psychology practice.

 Applied Motor Behaviour

-The module aims to develop your ability to critically evaluate contemporary sport and exercise psychology concepts that influence participants' performance, wellbeing, and development.
-The module will address topics, such as anxiety, identity, career transition within a critical evaluation of the psycho-social, cultural and environmental considerations of development.
+The module aims to develop your ability to critically evaluate contemporary issues in sport and exercise psychology that influence participants’ performance, physical activity, wellbeing, health, and development.

 Teaching and work-related learning